 I recently picked up a new book from my local library called The Upstarts: How Uber, Airbnb, and the Killer Companies of the New Silicon Valley Are Changing the World.
-As you can probably guess, the book is about the growth of Airbnb and Uber, and it starts at the very beginning of these companies, before they even existed.
-I’m still working my way through the book, but what I’ve read so far really hit home for me and reminded me of an important lesson that I thought was worth reminding ourselves of again – we all have to start somewhere.
+As you can probably guess, the book is about the growth of Airbnb and Uber, and it starts at the very beginning in the history of these companies, before they even existed.
+Something about this book really hit home for me and reminded me of an important lesson that I thought was worth reminding ourselves of again – we all have to start somewhere.

 It’s an important thing to remember that I too often forget.
 One of the frustrating things about getting into the personal finance space is feeling like you’re so far behind all the time.
 I’m pretty much at the beginning of my financial journey and it’s sometimes disheartening to see people the same age as me who are already nearing or at financial independence.

 The same is true with getting into the blogging world.
 I see all of these big blogs out there and sometimes get down on myself that my blog isn’t at that level yet.
 It sometimes makes you feel like giving up.

 The thing that I always forget is that every one of these people had to have started out in about the same position as me today.
 Sure, our stories all differ a little bit.
 Some people started out a little bit ahead.
 Others started out a little bit behind.
 But ultimately, everyone had to start somewhere.

 That’s why The Upstarts was a good thing for me to start reading this week.
 It’s a reminder to myself that nothing happens overnight and that building anything, whether it’s a big blog, a stable financial footing, or a billion-dollar company, takes time and work.
 There are no guarantees, of course.
 But if you find yourself lamenting that you’re not at the level of someone else, remember that even they had to be in your position once.

 Even The Big Shots Had To Struggle Early On